Special Task Force (SAPS)

-The Special Task Force (STF) is the elite police tactical unit of the South African Police Service (SAPS).
-The Special Task Force handles high risk operations that fall beyond the scope of classic policing which require specialised skills.
+The Special Task Force (STF) is the principal police tactical unit of the South African Police Service (SAPS).
+The Special Task Force handles high risk operations that fall beyond the scope of policing which require specialised skills.

 History

 In 1967, about 2,000 members of the South African Police were deployed to guard the northern border of Rhodesia (modern day Zimbabwe) to assist the Rhodesian security forces as guerrilla attacks became more frequent during the Rhodesian Bush War.
 These police members proved to be ill-equipped and ineffective at dealing with guerrilla warfare and terrorism.
 As a result of these events the Security Branch of the Police began to envision a special police unit to deal with high-risk situations such as hostage situations.
 Captain J.J. de Swardt of the Security Branch of the Police as well as Sergeant Roelf de Plooy (a counter insurgency (COIN) instructor), both veterans of the deployments in Rhodesia against Zimbabwe African National Union rebels, began a grass roots attempt to form a group of police representatives with a shared vision of formalising a police-based special forces unit.
 They began to train candidate police officers in survival and bush skills to execute high-risk COIN operations and drastically reduce friendly fatalities.

 The members of this ragtag group were required to join the South African Police shooting club in order to acquire R1 battle rifles.
 Camouflage uniforms were also unofficially acquired.
 Because this group, who had taken on the name of 'Bliksems', was an unofficial group within the Police Force, the normal training facilities were not accessible.
 A vacant area near the Baviaanspoort Correctional Services that could be used for live-fire handgun and rifle training, and which also had an urban environment with rural terrain, was eventually found by Col. van der Merwe.
 Capt.
 J.J. de Swardt then proceeded to hire instructors from Hunter Group of the South African Defence Force (SADF) such as martial arts specialist, Joe Grant Grierson.
 Training was based around weapons handling, rural patrol formations and tactics, ambushes and skirmishes and was based on military protocol.
 Rock climbing, rope access, rescue work, skydiving and parachute training also occurred later on.
 Other instructors of the team were Bill du Toit (an ex-special forces soldier) who specialised in terror tactics, Mr K. Lucy who was an expert in rope work and abseiling, Mr T. Segala who had an extensive knowledge of booby traps and Improvised explosive devices, Gary Magnusson and Hannes Smit who were experienced civilian skydivers and Major Jakkals de Jager who was a paratrooper in the SADF.